Need trip ideas? Check out our curated collections of destinations around the globe.More

 Savannah Sand Gnats.
 The Class-A Savannah Sand Gnats play at Grayson Stadium, one of the oldest minor-league ballparks in the country.
 (Babe Ruth played a few games here back in the day.)
 Since this is a New York Mets farm team, you might catch sight of a future star on the diamond.
-Much more affordable than catching a big league game, this is good old-fashioned family fun with on-field activities, traditional ballpark refreshments, and even a full bar.
+Much more affordable than catching a big league game, this is good old-fashioned family fun with on-field activities, traditional ballpark refreshments, and a full bar.
 Gnate the Gnat, the team's goofy mascot, is popular with kids.
-A fireworks display follows every Saturday-evening game.
-Check the website for listings o other theme nights, which change each season.
+A fireworks display follows every Saturday evening game.
 1401 E. Victory Dr., Daffin Park, Savannah, GA, 31405.
 912/351–9150. www.sandgnats.com.

 Savannah is table-flat—bad news indeed for any mountaineers who find themselves in coastal Georgia but great for bicyclists.

 Forsyth and Daffin parks are favored by locals.
 Rails-to-Trails is a 3-mile route that starts 1 mile east of the Bull River Bridge on Highway 80 and ends at the entrance to Fort Pulaski.
 Tom Triplett Park, east of town on U.S. 80, offers three bike loops—3.5 miles, 5 miles, and 6.3 miles.
 You can explore quaint Tybee Island by bike for nearly half of what it costs to rent a bike downtown.